 Heating Tips for Your Home

-Your state of the art heating system should be able to keep your home toasty warm all winter long.
-But you don’t want to have to pay a ton in heating costs either.
-In order to still enjoy that cozy environment without racking up the heating charges, here are a few heating tips you can do to help boost the efficiency of your heating system.
+Your state of the art heating system should be able to keep your home comfortable and toasty all winter long; however, you shouldn’t have to pay a ton in heating costs to get that warm, fuzzy feeling around the holidays.
+Are you hoping to enjoy that cozy environment without racking up heating charges?
+If so, here are a few heating tips to help boost the efficiency of your heating system.

-Everyone knows that in the summer humidity can alter the comfort in your home and have many side effects, but did you know humidity also in an important factor to keeping your home comfortable all winter long?
-It is possible to have too little humidity in your home, which can cause problems for your home and yourself.
-By not having enough humidity in the air, it will cause it to be overly dry.
+Everyone knows that in the summer humidity can alter the comfort in your home and have many side effects, but did you know humidity is also an important factor to keeping your home comfortable in the winter?
+It is actually possible to have too little humidity in your home, which can cause problems for your home and yourself.
+By not having enough humidity in the air, it can cause it to be overly dry.

-Overly dry air, or air with not enough humidity will affect your home and your health in a few different ways.
+Overly dry air, or air without enough humidity, will affect your home and your health in a few different ways.
 Dry air can possibly cause dry skin, irritated throat and sinuses, and also itchy eyes.
-Air with low humidity is known to dry out sinus membranes, causing you to feel congested.
-For further reading on how low humidity affects your health, visit Dr. Mercola’s site for the full article.
+In addition, air with low humidity is known to dry out sinus membranes, causing you to feel congested.
+For further reading on how low humidity affects your health, visit Dr. Mercola’s site for a full article.

-Another problem that can arise from having not enough humidity in your air is cracks in your furniture or home structure.
+Another problem that can arise from not having enough humidity in your air is cracks in your furniture or home structure.
 This is caused by the dry air sapping the moisture out of your wooden fixtures, causing cracks and seams to separate.
-Dry air also holds less heat than moist air, so if could cause higher energy bills.
+Dry air also holds less heat than moist air, so it could cause higher energy bills.

-Now after learning about how important it is to have the proper humidity level in your home during the winter, give O’Brien a call if it is an issue you are living with.
-We will gladly guide you on how to balance your humidity level during the winter and summer, this way you won’t have the side effects of high humidity or low humidity.
+If this is an issue you feel you are living with, give O’Brien a call; we will gladly guide you on how to balance your humidity level during the winter and summer; this way you won’t have to experience the side effects of either high humidity or low humidity.